robisim74/qwik-speak/README.md

 #### Speak component (scoped translations)
 `Speak` component can be used for scoped translations. `Props`:
   - `assets` Assets to load (required)
+  - `runtimeAssets` Optional assets to load and available at runtime
   - `langs` Optional additional languages to preload data for (multilingual)

 ### Functions